cylance/python-cyapi/README.md

 }
 ```

-This file can then be passed in by passing -c path/to/creds.json
+This file can then be passed in by passing -c path/to/creds.json to any of the examples